cesc1989/backend-handbook/manuscript/02-dependencies/09-passenger-and-nginx.md

 B) Edit `/etc/nginx/nginx.conf` and uncomment `include /etc/nginx/passenger.conf;` by removing the `#` character in the beginning of the line and then restart nginx with `sudo service nginx restart`.

+#### Verify Installation

+One of the ways to verify Passenger is working is by taking a look to the processes list and check one called _watchdog_ is available.

 #### Docs

 See Phussion Passenger [extensive documentation](https://www.phusionpassenger.com/library/) for more help.